kochm/wp-mendeley-plugin/readme.txt

 for curl on the resulting page.
 If support is enabled, there will be a listing for it.</p>

+<p>For the cover images functionality, you need to have imagick
+and php support for imagick support installed on your system.</p>

 <p>There are some reported problems with other plugins that are using
 the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing